unt-libraries/untl-metadata-documentation/docs/tools/editing.rst

 Facet
 =====
--   The facet tool helps with finding typos or similar values that may be normalized:
+-   The facet tool helps with finding typos or similar values that may be normalized
 -   :doc:`More about the facet tool </tools/facet-tool>`